 Five Years of Elder Fraud in America: A Data-Driven Report (2021—2025)

-A comprehensive analysis of FBI Internet Crime Complaint Center data spanning five years, documenting the rise of elder fraud from a $1.6 billion problem to a $7.4 billion national crisis.
+A comprehensive analysis of FBI Internet Crime Complaint Center data spanning five years, documenting the rise of elder fraud from a $1.7 billion problem in 2021 to a $7.748 billion national crisis in 2025.

 I. Executive Summary

 This report analyzes five consecutive years of FBI IC3 elder fraud data — from 2021 through 2025 — covering every state and territory in the United States.
+This five-year analysis is part of Stolen Trust, our 2026 special study of America’s elder fraud landscape.
 The data reveals several disturbing trends:

 - Investment scams exploded +1,530%, growing from $210M to $3.4B and now accounting for 46% of all elder fraud